 Achieving the targets depends on financial and structural support.
 This is expected to be partly provided by the state level feed-in schemes and renewable portfolio standards.
 Given that electricity demand is expected to further grow in future and the prevailing dominance of other energy carriers, such as coal, the total impact of these policies and targets is low compared to its potential.

 Under the 'National Mission on Enhanced Energy Efficiency' India implemented the 'Perform, Achieve and Trade (PAT)' Mechanism.
 The scheme covers the largest industrial and power generation facilities, which in total cover more than 50% of fossil fuel use in India.
 The target is to achieve a 4% to 5% reduction of energy consumption of the participating facilities in 2015.
 Sixty percent of this is to come from the power sector and 40% from the industry sector.
 The effect after 2015 heavily depends on the rules governing the continuation of the scheme, which have yet to be decided.

 In addition, biofuel legislation sets a target of 20% blending of ethanol and biodiesel in 2017.

 Date of pledge

-Government India.
-(2008).
+Government of India (2008).
 National Action Plan on Climate Change.
 New Delhi: Government of India, Prime Minister's Council on Climate Change

-Government India and Planning Commission.
-(2008).
+Government of India and Planning Commission (2008).
 Eleventh Five Year Plan 2007-12 Volume III.
-In: agriculture, rural development, industry, services, and physical infrastructure
+In: agriculture, rural development, industry, services, and physical infrastructure.